Master LightRAG with our step-by-step tutorial, detailed feature walkthrough, and expert tips.

 Adding daily news articles to a knowledge base without re-indexing the full corpus each time.

-Starting with built-in storage for prototyping and migrating to Neo4j + OpenSearch for production-scale deployments.
+Starting with built-in local storage for prototyping and later moving selected storage roles to Neo4j, PostgreSQL, Qdrant, or OpenSearch for production-scale deployments.

 Now that you know how to use LightRAG, it's time to put this knowledge into practice.